hyperledger/fabric/docs/source/policies/policies.md

 * [Fabric chaincode lifecycle](#fabric-chaincode-lifecycle)
 * [Overriding policy definitions](#overriding-policy-definitions)

-Note: this topic describes a network that does not use a "system channel", a channel that the ordering service is bootstrapped with and the ordering service exclusively controls.
-Since the release of v2.3, using system channel is now considered the legacy process as compared to the process to [Create a channel](../create_channel/create_channel_participation.html) without a system channel.
-For a version of this topic that includes information about the system channel, check out [Policies](https://hyperledger-fabric.readthedocs.io/en/release-2.2/policies/policies.html) from the v2.2 documentation.

 ## What is a policy

 At its most basic level, a policy is a set of rules that define the structure